davidgohel/flextable/README.md

 reporting and publications.
 Tables can be easily formatted with a set of verbs such as `bold()`, `color()`, they can receive a header of more than one line, cells can be merged or contain an image.
-The package make it possible to build any table for publication from a `data.frame`.
+The package make it possible to build any table for publication from a `data.frame` and provides sugar function `as_flextable()` to convert several R objects to a flextable, such as an object return from `table()` or a model.

 ``` r
 set_flextable_defaults(